Views on the meaning of Mishima's death: Influence of his mentor, Zenmei Hasuda

 Yukito Yamauchi (山内由紀人), a Mishima researcher, has mentioned that the latter half of the poem shows Mishima's feelings of spineless for himself at having accepted the military doctor's misdiagnosis and not being able to following on from Hasuda gone to the front line, and his feelings of guilt at having betrayed his mentor Zenmei Hasuda's expectations of him.
 Yamauchi has considered that Mishima's feelings of guilt developed into an issue of sincerity in living life, and that his anguish at having survived after the war and his guilt at having betrayed Hasuda's expectations eventually became remorse, proceeding into "nostalgia" for his teenage years and a "heimkehr" (return home) for romanticism, and he has interpreted that the meaning of "Promise" in Mishima's essay Promise that I haven't been Fulfilled: 25 years in me (果たし得てゐない約束―私の中の二十五年, Hatashi ete inai Yakusoku: Watashi no naka no 25 nen), written four months before his suicide, refers to an "implicit agreement" with Hasuda, who was saying, "I think one should die young in this age...
 And, I know that to die is today's culture of mine." in his essay Poetry of Youth: A Study of Prince Ōtsu.

-Yamauchi also has mentioned that in Dialogue: Theory about the Japanese (a dialogue with Fusao Hayashi), Mishima saying, "The only formality of criticism to the highest authority in the Japanese is death," and "there is only death as a formality of criticism" for "criticize the absolute," and has looked at that Mishima's death was a "romantic return at the risk of his life," considering that the death of Hasuda, whom Mishima respected, was also a form of criticism.
+Yamauchi also has mentioned that in Dialogue: Theory about the Japanese (a dialogue with Fusao Hayashi), Mishima saying, "The only formality of criticism to the highest authority in the Japanese is death," and "there is only death as a formality of criticism" for "criticize the absolute," and has looked at that Mishima's death was a "romantic return at the risk of his life," considering that the death of Hasuda, whom Mishima respected, was also a form of criticism, touching upon a prophetic passage in Mishima's debut work, The Forest in Full Bloom (花ざかりの森, Hanazakari no Mori), which seems to foreshadow his inner psychological state in his final years.

-"I wonder what day and what era I was born for....
-In my heart, I sometimes feel a still unhealed wandering soul, fluttering white wings.
-At the same time, a bitter irony bites at my heart."
-(Yukio Mishima Escape from "Us").
-Mishima was in a lonely "nostalgia".
-He also knew that the place where he would go "heimkehr" could only be return to by his death.
-And this was already prophetically spoken in his debut work The Forest in Full Bloom (花ざかりの森, Hanazakari no Mori).

-That room was once his "place".
-He left there and gradually decayed.
-He must return there.
-But he cannot return there.

-Still and all, Mishima had to return.
-For the sake of his 45 years of "proof of existence".
-If he could return to the home of his romantic soul through death, his thoughts sould be embodied.
-This was able to be the final, and only, criticism to the absolute, for Mishima.
-And, the death as a criticism became the death as a culture at the same time.